mrandersen7/folding/README.md

 - Forcefield: "Charmm27"
 - Box: "Rhombic dodecahedron"

+**Miner** simulations will output a projected time.
+The first two runs will be about the same length, with the third taking about an order of magnitude longer using a default number of steps = 50,000.
+The number of steps (`steps`) and the maximum allowed runtime (`maxh`) are easily configurable and should be employed by miners to prevent timing out.
+We also encourage miners to take advantage of 'early stopping' techniques so that simulations do not run past convergence.

 Furthermore, we want to support the use of ML-based mining so that recent algorithmic advances (e.g. AlphaFold) can be leveraged.
-At present, this subnet is effectively a **specialized compute subnet** (rather than an algorithmic subnet)
-For now, we leave this work to miners.
+At present, this subnet is effectively a **specialized compute subnet** (rather than an algorithmic subnet).
+For now, we leave this work to motivated miners.

-Gromacs itself is a rather robust package and is widely used within the research community.
+GROMACS itself is a rather robust package and is widely used within the research community.
 There are specific guides and functions if you wish to parallelize your processing or run these computations off of a GPU to speed things up.